FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ## Weights and multiple observations
-With multiple observations per id x time, or with weights non constant within id or time, the optimization problem tends to have local minima.
+With multiple observations per id x time, or with weights non constant within id or time, the optimization problem may have local minima.
 The algorithm tries to catch these cases, and, when this happens, the optimization algorithm is restarted on a random starting point.
 However I'm not sure all cases are caught.

 ## FAQ
 #### When should one use interactive fixed effects models?